noyannus/ChapterChainer/README.md

 ### Usage

+`ChapterChainer.py Title [option] [URL]`

+`ChapterChainer.py URL`

-Invoke the script with one of the titles, and one of the switches if applicable.
-Use the abbreviations where listed above.
-All arguments are *case sensitive*:
+Invoke the script with one of the builtin titles (`SICP`, `T5D`, `Unsong`), one of the switches if applicable (see below), your start URL if you don't want to start at the serial's first page.

-`ChapterChainer.py {SICP, T5D, Unsong}`
+Alternatively, just state the URL where you want to start downloading.

+All arguments are case sensitive.

-Optional switches for Author's Notes and Postscript (currently for *'Unsong' only*):
+Optional switches for pages not being part of the story (e.g., Author's Notes, Greetings, Postscript); currently only for 'Unsong':

 `[--omit | --append | --chrono[logical]]`

- `--omit` skips these pages, `--append` collects and puts them after the story, the default `--chronological` (or `--chrono`) keeps them interspersed between chapters in order of publication.
+`-omit` skips these pages, `--append` collects and puts them after the story, the default `--chronological` (or `--chrono`) keeps them interspersed between chapters in order of publication.

-Examples:
+##### Example:

 `ChapterChainer.py Unsong --omit` downloads Unsong without the non-story pages to the working directory.